hbctraining/scRNA-seq/lessons/02_SC_quality_control-setup.md

 ### Reading in a single sample (`read10X()`)

-When working with 10X data and it's proprietary software Cell Ranger, you will always have an `outs` directory.
+When working with 10X data and its proprietary software Cell Ranger, you will always have an `outs` directory.
 Within this directory you will find a number of different files including:

 - **`web_summary.html`:** report that explores different QC metrics, including the mapping metrics, filtering thresholds, estimated number of cells after filtering, and information on the number of reads and genes per cell after filtering.
 - **BAM alignment files:** files used for visualization of the mapped reads and for re-creation of FASTQ files, if needed